But I say to the unmarried and to widows that it is good for them if they remain even as I.1 Corinthians 7:8(NASB)

 Whether we are married or remain unmarried, may we be a living witness of a life that honours the Lord, in all we say and do so that others may see Jesus in us.

-Heavenly Father, thank You for Your guidance on Christian marriages, the single state, and celibacy - both in Paul's letter to the Corinthians and throughout Your Word.
-Thank You for the institution of marriage and the many instructions given to married couples and those that remain unmarried.
+Heavenly Father, thank You for Your guidance on Christian marriages, the single state, and celibacy, both in Paul’s letter to the Corinthians and throughout Your Word.
+Thank You for the institution of marriage and the many instructions given to married couples.
+Thank You also, for the exhortations to those that remain unmarried.
 I pray that in whatever state I find myself during my time on earth, my life would be a living sacrifice unto God and I would conduct myself as unto the Lord.
 This I ask in Jesus' name, AMEN.